-- "International Conference on the safe and secure transport of radioactive material: The next fifty years- creating a safe, secure and sustainable framework" in Vienna from the 17th to the 21st of October 2011. - (Final Document, Para 177) The Ministers affirmed the need to strengthen the Radiological Safety and Protection Systems at facilities utilising radioactive materials as well as at radioactive waste management facilities, including the safe transportation of these materials.
-They reaffirmed the need to strengthen existing international regulations relating to safety and security of transportation of such materials...
-While reiterating the need to take appropriate measures to prevent any dumping of nuclear or radioactive wastes, they called for effective implementation of the Code of Practice on the International Transboundary Movement of Radioactive Waste of the IAEA
+Specific Modalities for Specific Deliberations NONPROLIFERATION TREATY RELATED • (Final Document, Para 166) The Ministers urged the UN Secretary General and the co-sponsors of the 1995 Resolution, in consultation with the States of the region, to commence immediately necessary preparations to convene a conference in 2012, to be attended by all States of the Middle East on the establishment of a Middle East zone free of nuclear weapons and all other weapons of mass destruction.
+General Nuclear Safety and Security NUCLEAR SAFETY AND SECURITY (Final Document, Para 177) The Ministers affirmed the need to strengthen the Radiological Safety and Protection Systems at facilities utilising radioactive materials as well as at radioactive waste management facilities, including the safe transportation of these materials.
+They reaffirmed the need to strengthen existing international regulations relating to safety and security of transportation of such materials While reiterating the need to take appropriate measures to prevent any dumping of nuclear or radioactive wastes, they called for effective implementation of the Code of Practice on the International Transboundary Movement of Radioactive Waste of the IAEA (Final Document, Para 177) The Ministers noted efforts of the IAEA in this regard including convening an "International Conference on the safe and secure transport of radioactive material: The next fifty years- creating a safe, secure and sustainable framework" in Vienna from the 17th to the 21st of October 2011.